daithiocrualaoich/kolmogorov_smirnov/doc/index.rst

         quickcheck(prop as fn(u32) -> bool);
     }

-Note how QuickCheck produced a minimal test violation, there are no smaller values of ``u32`` that violated the test.
-This is not an accident.
-QuickCheck libraries often include support for shrinking test failures to minimal examples.
-So when a test fails, QuickCheck will rerun it searching successively on smaller instances of the test arguments to determine the smallest violating case.
+Note also how QuickCheck produced a minimal test violation, there are no smaller values of ``u32`` that violated the test.
+This is not an accident, QuickCheck libraries often include features for shrinking test failures to minimal examples.
+When a test fails, QuickCheck will often rerun it searching successively on smaller instances of the test arguments to determine the smallest violating test case.

-The function is still broken, by the way, because it will overflow for large integers.
-QuickCheck doesn't catch this problem because the ``QuickCheck::quickcheck`` convenience runner configures the tester to produce random data between zero and one hundred.
-For this reason, you should not use this convenience runner in testing.
+The function is still broken, by the way, because it overflows for large input values.
+The Rust QuickCheck doesn't catch this problem because the ``QuickCheck::quickcheck`` convenience runner configures the tester to produce random data between zero and one hundred, not in the range where the overflow will be evident.
+For this reason, you should not use the convenience runner in testing.
 Instead, configure the ``QuickCheck`` manually with as large a random range as you can.

 .. sourcecode:: rust